QuantCalc Methodology

 BlackRock Investment Institute

 BlackRock's CMAs use a building-block approach combining current yields, expected growth, and valuation adjustments.
 Their methodology emphasizes regime-based analysis and incorporates macro factors including demographic trends, productivity growth, and monetary policy normalization.
+10-year nominal return estimates: US equity 5.2%, US aggregate bonds 4.1%.

 J.P.
 Morgan Asset Management

-JPMorgan's LTCMAs provide 10-15 year forecasts using equilibrium models adjusted for current valuations.
+J.P.
+Morgan's LTCMAs provide 10-15 year forecasts using equilibrium models adjusted for current valuations.
 Their framework integrates global macro research with quantitative factor models, producing return estimates that account for mean reversion in valuations and yields.

 Vanguard Investment Strategy Group